Have a laptop with 8GB of RAM and want to run AI locally?

 - ✔️ General chat and Q&A → Llama 3.2 3B

-For tasks requiring step-by-step thinking — math, logic problems,
+For tasks requiring step-by-step thinking — mathematics, logic problems,

 This is a "thinking" model: it's slower but more accurate on complex questions.